Sloan's Analytical G\"omb\"oc at Published $\beta$: A Strict-Convexity-Constrained Reanalysis: Introduction

 Sloan~\cite{sloan2023} made significant progress by providing the first analytical parameterization of G\"omb\"oc surfaces, expressing the boundary as

 in spherical coordinates centered at the center of mass, with specific choices of the phase function $P(\theta)$ satisfying a center-of-mass constraint.
-Sloan proved that the surface function has exactly two critical points for these parameterizations.
+Sloan proved that the radial function $R(\theta,\phi) = (r^4)^{1/4}$ has exactly two critical points on $S^2$ for these parameterizations.

-However, having two surface critical points is a necessary but not sufficient condition for mono-monostatic behavior.
-A body resting on a flat surface is in stable equilibrium when the center of mass is directly above the support point, at a local minimum of the COM height function over the orientation sphere~$S^2$.
-The COM height function depends on the global minimum of the surface projection onto the gravity direction, which involves the entire surface geometry, not just local behavior at critical points.

-In this paper, we computationally test whether Sloan's parameterization produces mono-monostatic bodies, find that it does not at any tested parameter value, resolve the gap by extending the parameterization, and construct a catalog of thirteen verified mono-monostatic bodies with characterized engineering properties.